 - Open a Parks Canada account.
 If you don’t already have an account with Parks Canada, be sure to open one ahead of time.
-It will save stress
+It will save a LOT of stress

 - It’s important to be flexible – have a few different dates in mind and be ready to adapt your plans

-- Multiple devices can be used to make a reservation – each will be given a unique place in the virtual queue
+- Multiple devices can be used to make a reservation – each device is given a unique place in the virtual queue

 - Nitinaht Narrows is the least popular starting trailhead.
 If your original thru-hike plan doesn’t work out, consider whether you’d be content with a shorter backpacking experience